Imdavyking/Credlink/README.md

 # **CredLink: Interest-Free P2P Lending Protocol**

-## **Overview**
+## Overview

-This is a decentralized protocol built on the **Etherlink** blockchain, offering **interest-free loans** backed by collateral.
-Inspired by the **Liquity** protocol, our goal is to provide a stable and decentralized way for users to borrow funds without the burden of interest rates, using a **collateralized debt position (CDP)** model.
+CredLink is a decentralized lending protocol built on the **Etherlink** blockchain, offering **interest-free loans** backed by collateral.
+Inspired by the Liquity protocol, CredLink provides a stable and decentralized way for users to borrow funds without interest, using a **collateralized debt position (CDP)** model.

-### **Problem Statement**
+## Problem Statement

-Traditional lending often involves high interest rates, adding significant financial strain on borrowers.
-This protocol aims to provide a better alternative by offering **interest-free loans** while maintaining protocol stability through a **collateralized** mechanism.
+Traditional lending platforms impose high interest rates, creating significant financial burdens for borrowers.
+CredLink addresses this by enabling interest-free loans secured with collateral, maintaining protocol stability and user security.

----

-## **How It Works**
+## How It Works

-The protocol enables users to **borrow stablecoins** without paying interest by locking collateral.
-The loan is secured by the collateral, and if the value of the collateral falls below a set threshold, it can be liquidated to repay the loan.
-This ensures that the protocol remains solvent without charging interest to borrowers.
+Users lock collateral to borrow stablecoins without interest.
+The protocol ensures solvency by requiring the collateral to exceed the loan value by a minimum collateral ratio (e.g., 150%).
+If the collateral value falls below this ratio, it may be liquidated to repay the loan.

-### **Core Features**
+### Core Features

-- **Interest-Free Loans**: Loans are offered without interest, relying on collateral to secure the loan value.
+- **Interest-Free Loans**: Borrow stablecoins without paying interest.
-- **Collateralized Debt Positions (CDPs)**: Users lock collateral to take out loans.
-The collateral value must exceed the loan amount by a predetermined ratio (e.g., 110%).
+- **Collateralized Debt Positions (CDPs)**: Loans are backed by locked collateral.
-- **Liquidation Mechanism**: If the collateral value drops below the required threshold, it is liquidated to repay the loan.
+- **Liquidation Mechanism**: Collateral is liquidated if the collateral ratio is breached.
-- **Stability Pool**: A reserve pool that absorbs liquidated collateral to maintain the protocol's stability.
+- **Stability Pool**: Maintains protocol health by absorbing liquidated collateral.

----

-## **How to Use**
+## How to Use

-### **For Borrowers**
+### Borrowers

-1. Deposit collateral (e.g., ETH) to secure a loan.
+1. Lock collateral (e.g., XTZ or other tokens).
-2. Specify the amount you wish to borrow (in stablecoins).
-3. Borrow funds at no interest, ensuring your collateral remains above the required ratio.
+2. Request a loan amount in stablecoins.
+3. Maintain your collateral ratio to avoid liquidation.
-4. Repay the loan when ready to unlock your collateral.
+4. Repay the loan to unlock your collateral.

-### **For Lenders**
+### Lenders

-1. Provide collateral to the **Stability Pool**.
+1. Provide liquidity by depositing tokens into the protocol.
-2. Earn rewards through **liquidation fees** or other incentives for participating in the protocol.
-3. Help maintain protocol stability by absorbing collateral when borrowers fail to maintain collateral ratios.

----
+2. Support the stability pool to absorb liquidation risk.
+3. Earn rewards from liquidation fees and protocol incentives.

+## Tech Stack & Limitations

+- **Thirdweb**: Used for wallet connection and contract interaction, streamlining the dApp experience on Etherlink.
+- **Goldsky**: Implemented for indexing contract data and events off-chain, enabling efficient querying.
+- **Redstone Oracle**: Planned for real-time price feeds.
+However, due to a version mismatch (Redstone uses ethers v5, Thirdweb uses ethers v6), integration was not possible in this release.
+This is a key area for future upgrades.

-## **Future Improvements**
+## Future Improvements

-- **Governance**: Introduce decentralized governance to allow users to vote on protocol changes (e.g., adjusting collateral ratios).
+- Implement decentralized governance for protocol parameters.
-- **Interest-free Loan Modifications**: Implement more advanced mechanisms to reduce liquidation risks, such as multiple collateral types or a dynamic collateral ratio.
+- Add support for multiple collateral types and dynamic collateral ratios.
-- **Collateralized Token**: Introduce a new collateral-backed token for additional stability.
+- Develop a collateral-backed token to enhance protocol stability.

----

-## **Contributing**
+## Contributing

 We welcome contributions!
-If you’d like to contribute to this project, please fork the repository and submit a pull request.
+To contribute:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch for your changes
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Submit a pull request
+4. Submit a pull request.

-## **License**
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

----

-## **Acknowledgments**
+## Acknowledgments

-- Inspired by **Liquity Protocol** (interest-free loan model).
+- Inspired by the **Liquity Protocol**’s interest-free lending model.
-- Built using **Solidity** for decentralized smart contracts.
+- Built using **Solidity** for smart contracts and **Thirdweb** for front-end wallet integration.